Athletics-Dominant Jeruto roars to superb steeplechase gold | Sports-Games

 Norah Jeruto delivered a devastating display of front running to win the world 3,000 metres steeplechase title in a massive championship record on Wednesday, earning gold for Kazakhstan having switched allegiance from Kenya earlier this year.
 Jeruto clocked eight minutes, 53.02 seconds, the third-fastest of all time and more than five seconds better than Beatrice Chepkoech's 2019 winning mark.

-Werkuha Getachew set an Ethiopian record of 8:54.61 for silver, ahead of compatriot Mekides Abebe, who worked really hard to rejoin the lead group and was rewarded with a personal best of 8:56.08.
-Bahrain’s Winfred Mutile Yavi, fastest in the world this year, was right in the mix for a medal but had a terrible water jump on the final lap and lost all momentum to finish fourth for the second successive World Championships.
+Werkuha Getachew set an Ethiopian record of 8:54.61 for silver, ahead of compatriot Mekides Abebe, who took bronze with a personal best of 8:56.08.
+Bahrain's Winfred Mutile Yavi, fastest in the world this year and another former Kenyan, finished fourth for the second successive World Championships.

+Five of the top seven set national records or personal bests as carbon spike technology and a super-fast track continue to tear down existing marks.
+"I enjoyed my race today," Jeruto said.
+"At the starting line I was afraid of my friends from Ethiopia and it was tough.
+I decided to go to the front so I could control the race."
+Jeruto and Mutile Yavi have both been in impressive form this season and showed their intention from the off as they put the hammer down on the opening lap to immediately stretch the field.
+The Ethiopian pair, Uganda's Olympic champion Peruth Chemutai and home hope and 2017 champion Emma Coburn stuck with them as they rattled through the first kilometre inside three minutes.

+They just about stayed together until three laps to go, when Coburn dropped off, then Abebe looked to be out of it too, only to dig really deep to latch back on for the final lap.
+Running bunched together it made the barriers more of a challenge and as the Ethiopian duo battled for space behind Jeruto, it was Yavi who paid the price, almost coming to a stop in the water jump to end her medal hopes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)